6 different online flash games platforms were benchmarked, including Newgrounds. Sample websites can be split in 2 broad groups:

 3. 5 second test

-4. Adapted usability scale
+4. Adapted usability scale (for both sites)

 5. Review of the 6-to-1